 The History and Origin of Italian Tortellini

-In fact, Modena and Bologna (which are just about 23 miles apart), both lay claim to having invented tortellini and it’s celebrated with an annual contest where 5 chefs from each city compete to take home the ultimate prize for the best homemade tortellini.
+Modena and Bologna (which are just about 23 miles apart) both lay claim to having invented tortellini and it's celebrated with an annual contest where 5 chefs from each city compete to take home the ultimate prize for the best homemade tortellini.

-No matter which of these cities produced the first fresh filled pasta we know stuffed tortellini has been enjoyed in some fashion in this part of Italy since at least the 12th century and was traditionally served for Christmas dinner (and still is nowadays).
-Although back then the ingredients were usually made from leftovers and lower quality ingredients (called “cucina povera” or “poor kitchen” cooking).
+No matter which of these cities produced the first fresh-filled pasta, we know stuffed tortellini has been enjoyed in some form in this part of Italy since at least the 12th century and was traditionally served for Christmas dinner (and still is nowadays).
+Although back then the ingredients were usually made from leftovers and lower quality ingredients (called "cucina povera" or "poor kitchen" cooking).

 How Tortellini Got its Shape